IBM/container-service-getting-started-wt/Lab 0/README.md

 # Install the IBM Cloud command-line interface

-1. As a prerequisite for the IBM Cloud Kubernetes Service plug-in, install the [IBM Cloud command-line interface](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started).
+1. As a prerequisite for the IBM Cloud Kubernetes Service plug-in, install the [IBM Cloud command-line interface](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli).
 Once installed, you can access IBM Cloud from your command-line with the prefix `ibmcloud`.

-It will install the latest stand-alone IBM Cloud CLI version available, plus the following tools:

-* Homebrew (Mac only)
-* Git
-* Docker
-* Helm
-* kubectl
-* curl (Linux™ only)
-* IBM Cloud Developer Tools plug-in
-* IBM Cloud Functions plug-in
-* IBM Cloud Object Storage plug-in
-* IBM Cloud Container Registry plug-in
-* IBM Cloud Kubernetes Service plug-in

 2. Log in to the IBM Cloud CLI: `ibmcloud login`.